matija-marijan/E-GraphDTA/README.md

 </p>

 # Installation
-All environments and source codes were created and tested in a Linux environment, running on Ubuntu 22.04, and CUDA version 11.8.
+All environments and source codes were created and tested in a Linux environment, running on Ubuntu 22.04, with CUDA version 11.8.
 <br>
 All scripts and model architectures can be downloaded locally using ```git clone https://github.com/matija-marijan/E-GraphDTA.git```